mighkel/installTAK-LXD/docs/05-NETWORKING.md

 # Test configuration syntax
 sudo haproxy -c -f /etc/haproxy/haproxy.cfg

+# You may see this error.
+It's ok.
+# [WARNING]  (1059) : parsing [/etc/haproxy/haproxy.cfg:84] : a 'redirect' rule placed after a 'use_backend' rule will still be processed before.
+# Warnings were found.
+# Configuration file is valid

 # If valid, restart HAProxy
 sudo systemctl restart haproxy sudo systemctl status haproxy